polyneme/heliokos/docs/domain-vision-statement.md

 These labels and annotations will support increasing both precision and recall for search of an information-resource corpus by facilitating the tagging of corpus resources with concepts from a concept scheme.
-This support may involve computing and attaching lemmatized hidden labels to scheme concepts in alignment with any lemmatization relevant to corpus-item recall.
+This support may involve computing and attaching labels and annotations of concepts associated with, and in particular concepts hierarchically subsumed by, those concepts in a scheme that are intentionally tagged to a corpus resource.

 The lifecycle of a concept scheme will be represented to allow for persistent identification of all revisions of a scheme.